liqd/adhocracy3/docs/source/CSS_Guidelines.rst

       -  Variables are mandatory for all colors and font sizes.

-   -  must mark up any objects, states, modifiers, variables, mixins, and adjustments in the designs.
-(The designer produces machine-readable HTML output.)
+   -  must mark any objects, states, modifiers, variables, mixins, and adjustments in wireframes and designs.
    -  may request new objects, states, … or the changing of existing ones.